 04. Select a blog name and domain

-As you think about how to start a blog, the question of what to name it is probably lurking somewhere in the back of your mind.
+As you think about how to make a blog, the question of what to name it is probably lurking somewhere in the back of your mind.

 There are three main routes you can go with your blog's name.
 These include: